minseok127/ZicIO/README.md

 ## zicio_flow_ctrl.h, zicio_flow_ctrl.c

-These files are related to the logic that controls how many I/O requests are issued in parallel in ZicIO.
+These files are related to the logic that controls how many I/O requests are issued in parallel.
 I think this has a more noticeable impact on achieving the goal of preparing data just in time for the user, compared to setting the release timing of I/O. Because it is rare for users to be slower than a single I/O request.

 In the NVMe interrupt handler, after ensuring I/O results are recognized by libzicio, ZicIO updates the exponential moving average (EMA) for the I/O latency.
 The EMA is used because it eliminates the need to store all previous I/O latencies for updates, requiring only the most recent latency value and the current EMA.